box/box-python-sdk-gen/migration-guide.md

 **New (`box-sdk-gen`)**

 In the new SDK the API methods are grouped into dedicated manager classes, e.g. `User` object has dedicated `UserManager` class.
-Each manager class instance is available in `Client` object.
+Each manager class instance is available in `BoxClient` object.
 So if you want to perform any operation connected with a `User` you need to call a respective method of `UserManager`.
 E.g. to get info about existing user you need to call: